sahilsaleem2907/sahilsaleem2907/README.md

 With over 6 years of experience crafting apps that don’t crash on launch (mostly), I love building things for mobile, web, and iOS.
 My toolkit’s full, my coffee cup’s fuller, and my Git history?
 Let’s not talk about that.

-- Passionate about creative coding and solving quirky problems
+- Passionate about creative coding and solving quirky problems.
-- A team player who actually enjoys meetings (weird, I know) 🤝
+- A team player who actually enjoys meetings.
 - Frequently seen coding at 2AM because... that bug won't fix itself

 ---